harkash/harkash_old2.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student with the School of Electrical and Computer Engineering (ECE) at Georgia Institute of Techology, Atlanta.
+I am a second year PhD student with the School of Electrical and Computer Engineering (ECE) at Georgia Institute of Techology, Atlanta.
 I am advised by [Prof. Thomas Ploetz](https://www.cc.gatech.edu/people/thomas-ploetz) and [Prof. Irfan Essa](http://prof.irfanessa.com/).
 I received my Master's degree in May 2019 from Georgia Tech, where my thesis studied the role of